UNDER THE MOUNTAIN

 Mathilde and August stayed with their parents for a time but, after Frank taught his brother Joseph the art of bushfelling, he was soon employed, and also left.102

 It may seem odd that such young women—new immigrants and not speaking English—would be prepared to immediately return to a town they did not know.
-But they were the exact demographic that employers wanted in those days, so one can imagine that they had been offered jobs almost as soon as they stepped ashore, or had found out about jobs at the immigration barracks.
+But Julia and Anna fitted exactly the demographic that employers wanted in those days, so one can imagine that they had been offered jobs almost as soon as they stepped ashore, or had found out about jobs at the immigration barracks.
 As long as someone helped them to the railway line, they were assured of a trip back to New Plymouth.

 Johann and Rosalia must have made peace with their new home, because they bought a small farm opposite Frank’s and settled in to become doting grandparents.103